-SUBJECT: WAREHOUSING & WAREHOUSE CHARGES

-- 5.6.1 A Manufacturer may deliver: - a) product directly to another licensee in accordance with Section 5.4; or (Amended May 2021) - b) product to an AGLC Authorized Warehouse for distribution per Subsections 5.6.2 and 5.6.3 below. (added Dec 2019) - 5.6.2 A licensee that distributes liquor products through the Central AGLC Authorized Warehouse must adhere to the Sections of this Handbook that refer to CENTRAL AGLC AUTHORIZED WAREHOUSE.
-(Added Dec 2019) - 5.6.3 A licensee that distributes domestic beer through any other AGLC Authorized Warehouse agrees to the terms and conditions set out in an agreement with the warehouse which should include: - a) warehousing charges; - b) timelines to process advanced shipping notices; - c) product returns and recalls; and - d) details and costs of any other services provided.

-Note: The Sections of this Handbook that refer to CENTRAL AGLC AUTHORIZED WAREHOUSE do not apply.
-(Added Dec 2019)

-- 5.6.4 If a licensee and the Warehouser indicated in Subsection 5.6.3 above become involved in a dispute resolving the terms of the agreement, AGLC will not become involved in resolving the dispute.
-AGLC will rely upon direction agreed to by the parties involved or by court order.

-(Added Dec 2019) - 5.6.5 The agreement between the licensee and Warehouse indicated in Subsection 5.6.3 above is subject to review by AGLC, upon request.
-(Added Dec 2019)
+SUBJECT: W AREHOUSING & WAREHOUSE CHARGES POLICIES 5.6.1 A Ma anufacturer may deliver: a) product directly to another licensee in accordance with Section 5.4; or (Amended May 2021) b) product to an AGLC Authorized Warehouse for distribution per Subsections 5.6.2 and 5.6.3 below. (added Dec 2019) 5.6.2 Auth ensee that distributes liquor products through the Central AGLC orized Warehouse must adhere to the Sections of this Handbook refer to CENTRAL AGLC AUTHORIZED WAREHOUSE.
+(Added Dec 2019) 5.6.3 Auth ensee that distributes domestic beer through any other AGLC orized Warehouse agrees to the terms and conditions set out in greement with the warehouse which should include: a) warehousing charges; b) timelines to process advanced shipping notices; c) product returns and recalls; and d) details and costs of any other services provided. : The Sections of this Handbook that refer to CENTRAL AGLC HORIZED WAREHOUSE do not apply.
+(Added Dec 2019) 5.6.4 beco AGLC upon censee and the Warehouser indicated in Subsection 5.6.3 above me involved in a dispute resolving the terms of the agreement, C will not become involved in resolving the dispute.
+AGLC will rely a direction agreed to by the parties involved or by court order.
+5.6.5 Subs agreement between the licensee and Warehouse indicated in ection 5.6.3 above is subject to review by AGLC, upon request.
+CENTRAL AGLC AUTHORIZED WAREHOUSE (Added Sept 2019) 5.6.6 Auth Hand Surch incur warehousing charges are determined by the Central AGLC orized Warehouse as indicated in the CLS Liquor Agency lbook (link) .
+The Non-Registered Advanced Shipping Notice marge and the Non-Registered Product Listing Surcharge will be red when a liquor manufacturer/agency does not follow the edures referred to in Subsections 4.1.1 and 4.1.3 of this